top of page

 Corrosion Resistance for Harsh Ontario Winters

-Stainless steel’s corrosion resistance comes from its high chromium content, which forms a self-healing passive layer.
-This protects against:
+Stainless steel’s corrosion resistance is derived from its high chromium content, which forms a self-healing passive oxide layer on the surface.
+This protective layer regenerates automatically if damaged, providing strong resistance against:

 Close-up of stainless steel beams supporting a glass ceiling in an Ontario home, demonstrating corrosion-resistant design for harsh winters.